Latte is Synonymous with Safety

 Live Demonstration

-variable is
+is printed

-- can't forget about it
+- cannot forget about escaping

 How to Hack Naive Systems